-Of course, the majority of bettors are in fact squares, although nobody would ever admit to being one.
-Everyone claims that they’re not a fool but the unfortunate truth is that most people lose in sports betting.
+Of course, most bettors are, in fact, squares, although nobody would ever admit to being one.
+Everyone claims that they’re not a fool, but the unfortunate truth is that most people lose in sports betting.
 The reason Las Vegas has billion-dollar hotels on The Strip and not lousy motels is because the squares far outnumber the sharps.

 Tendencies Of A Square

 - Betting the lines right before game time (because they didn’t plan ahead)

 - Betting with emotion instead of betting with logic, such as betting on their “favorite teams” Boston Red Sox +120

 - Betting just because a game is on TV

 - Not fully researching a game, the matchup, injuries, or other key factors

 - Not shopping around for the best price on a game